darius3241/Software-Defined-Radio/README.md

 are working, the have less sensitivity than desired and when we examine the waterfall spectral display on Quisk there are some distinct lines.
 We believe these are from signals on the USB input, so it may be worthwhile to investigate isolating this further in future revisions.

+# Recomendations

+Other recommendations for future revisions include using continuous rows of pin headers for test points instead of single pin headers to ease soldering, include better ground test points (perhaps two pads to solder a wire between which ground clips can be clipped onto), moving plastic components further from surface mount chips which may need to be de-soldered, and including jumpers to allow the op amps to be powered from an alternate power source separate from the 5V circuit so additional power can be provided if desired without damaging other components.

 ### External tools used: